Meet the World: Planned Version at Epcot

-Many attractions, including Meet the World, were originally planned as part of the Japan (Epcot) Pavilion in World Showcase at Epcot in Orlando, Florida.
+Many attractions, including Meet the World, were originally planned as part of the Japan Pavilion in World Showcase at Epcot in Orlando, Florida.
 Unlike the other attractions that did not make it past the planning stages, Meet the World's show building was constructed with the theater to be on the second floor.
 However, due to miscalculations made in the building's design, the rotating theater put a lot of stress on the support beams.
 In order for the attraction to be able to function safely, the show building would have to have major rework done.
 As Epcot's construction was behind schedule, it was decided to move forward without the attraction.
 Today, the current space is used for rehearsals and storage.

 History

 Konosuke Matsushita, founder of the Matsushita Electric Industrial Company, had a strong interest in Japanese history and in Walt Disney's visions and pressed Disney to create a Japanese analog of the American "Hall of Presidents" attraction.

 Among other issues, certain politically sensitive issues such as World War II were noticeably under-emphasized in the show.
 The show mentions that there were some "dark days" between the Meiji Restoration and the "Japan of today", which left Disney management feeling nervous about possible reactions from guests (specifically American veterans and other groups) over such a dramatic conflict in history being 'glossed over' as 'dark days', despite other attractions in the Disney canon having unbiased references to the same time period.
 Concept art and models were featured in the 1982 book "Walt Disney's EPCOT Center", along with a proposed Africa pavilion.
 The English soundtrack of the ride had surfaced on a tribute video, where it was edited with footage from the version seen in Tokyo Disneyland.

 The attraction opened at Tokyo Disneyland as one of that park's initial attractions on April 15, 1983, and closed on June 30, 2002.
 Matsushita Electric was its initial sponsor and subsidized the attraction so that it was one of the few free attractions while the park still used ride tickets.
 Konosuke Matsushita died in 1989 and Matsushita shifted its corporate sponsorship to the nearby Star Tours attraction around that time; Japan Airlines then took over sponsorship of Meet the World for a short period.

 In summer 2006, Meet the World's show building was demolished to make way for Monsters, Inc. Ride & Go Seek.

 Meet the World was one of the few attractions in the park that dealt with Japan; the other was a film, "The Eternal Sea", found in the future Magic-Eye Theater.
-The Oriental Land Company, the owners of Tokyo Disneyland, specifically wanted their park to focus on the American way of life and the American parks of Disneyland and Walt Disney World.
+The Oriental Land Company, the owners of Tokyo Disneyland, specifically wanted their park to focus on the American way of life and the American parks of Walt Disney World and Disneyland Resort.